zz9980/project4/README.md

 Both array names should be in lower case, using your own name as follows:
 * Name the array of ball objects beginning with the first three letters of your last name.
 * Name the array of button objects beginning with the first three letters of your first name.
-For example, if your name is Thomas Jefferson, then these would be acceptable declarations:
+For example, if your name is Thomas Jefferson, then these would be acceptable declarations:  `monospace` 12345
        `           Ball[] thom;      // Array of Ball objects. `
        `           Button[] jeff;    // Array of Button objects.`